getsentry/rfcs/text/0098-store-multiple-replay-segments-in-a-single-blob.md

    - AlloyDB seems popular among the SnS team and could be a good choice.
      - It can likely interface with the Django ORM.
 But its not clear to me at the time of writing.
    - Whatever database we use must support deletes.

+# Extensions

+By extending the schema of the "recording_byte_range" table to include a "type" column we can further reduce the number of bytes returned to the client.
+The client has different requirements for different sets of data.
+The player may only need the next `n` seconds worth of data, the console and network tabs may paginate their events, and the timeline will always fetch a simplified view of the entire recording.

+With the byte range pattern in place these behaviors are possible and can be exposed to the client.
+The ultimate outcome of this change is faster loading times and the elimination of browser freezes and crashes from large replays.

+This will increase the number of rows written to our database table.
+We would write four rows whereas with the original proposal we were only writing one.
+Therefore we should select our database carefully to ensure it can handle this level of write intensity.